Marzzo Engineering PLLC, The Right Seminar

 This Seminar will discuss Preliminary Traffic Signal Design techniques for determining the number of lanes required for an acceptable Level of Service for each approach lane to a signalized intersection.
 A set of “Rules of Thumb” will be used to determine the lane configuration for each approach prior to starting the actual intersection design.
 The design engineer will be able to determine the actual number of lanes required for left turns, thru movements, and right turns, as well as to estimate the length of queue for each approach.
 Examples will explain the methods used to determine an acceptable Level of Service.

-CE-170 National Preliminary Traffic Signal Design (Pt. #4) Workshop
+CE-170 Arterial Intersection and Traffic Signal Design and Workshop

 Attendees of this Seminar will review the Preliminary Traffic Signal Design techniques and methods learned in CE 169 (Part 3), and then apply them to intersection designs.
 The attendee will determine the number of lanes for each approach to an intersection, as well as the Level of Service for each approach lane, including the queuing length for each lane, and its required vehicle storage length.